 The toxic chemicals in the water at Camp Lejeune were first discovered in 1982, but the Marine Corps essentially ignored the problem for several years.
 It was not until December 1987 that the water contamination at Camp Lejeune was finally resolved.
 The Agency for Toxic Substances and Disease Registry (ATSDR), which is part of the CDC, performed on-site testing and historical modeling of the water contamination at Lejeune.
 The ATSDR concluded that the Lejeune water contamination began in August 1953 and ended in December 1987.

 Cancer of the colon and rectum (the combined areas are “colorectal”) is the second leading cause of cancer mortality in the U.S. Like most cancers, the key is early detection.
 Most colorectal cancers starts in the cells that form the glands that make mucus inside of the colon and rectum.
 These are often adenomas (benign tumors) that can sometimes take over 10 years to make this transformation from benign to cancer.
+It is the third most common type of cancer in the United States.

 There are, of course, risk factors for rectal and colon cancer besides contaminated water.
 Diets high in fiber – especially from fruits and vegetables – lower the risk of colon cancer.
 Most studies show an association between an increased risk of colon cancer and increased body mass.
 Physical activity has an inverse risk with colorectal cancer.
 Alcohol and tobacco have been shown to increase the risk.
 But the pollution of drinking water has long been associated with a greater risk of rectal and colon cancer.
 In addition to TCE and PCE discussed below, nitrate in drinking water has also been linked to colon cancer.